-After two years of saving and a ton of planning, we are finally slated to begin our kitchen renovation September 23rd!
+After two years of saving and a ton of planning, we are finally beginning our kitchen renovation!
 I’ve shared a lot of behind the scenes during planning on Instagram.
 It’s time to put our final plans down on “paper” here on the blog.
 I’m sure I’ll change my mind a few more times, but key items have been ordered and the contractor has been secured.
 Last week, you saw the final dining room design.
 As a reminder, the kitchen is directly adjacent in the open floor plan concept, so flow is imperative.
 I wanted something that felt as bright and airy as the living room, while providing contrast and visual interest.
 Scroll down for our kitchen renderings and complete breakdown of sources.

 Tonal, layered, textural and open.
 Those are my key goals!
 The inspiration below has been tucked away on a private Pinterest board.
 I’m so thrilled to finally share the look and feel of the space with you.